Capabilities-Limited/cva6-build-notes/cva6-wsl-from-scratch-notes.md

 This is a draft note based on the [cva6-vm-from-scratch-notes.md](cva6-vm-from-scratch-notes.md) instructions modified for Windows Subsystem for Linux rather than using a virtual machine.
 Further testing is required.

+To be tested:
+* Currently we don't know if Vivado for Linux can be successfully installed under WSL.
+This will be needed to use the automated FPGA build system.

 ## Install Windows Subsystem for Linux (WSL)